Tharun-DV/Tharun-DV.github.io/content/posts/homepage-guide/index.md

 ---
-title: "How I Created My Homepage (for free) Using Docker, Hugo, and Firebase"
+title: "How I Created My Homepage (for free) "
 description: "Currently, there are several solutions to build and host your personal website.
 I wanted to challenge myself to see if I could do it with the same set of features as some of the paid solutions out there and for free.
 Here are the results."
 summary: "Currently, there are several solutions to build and host your personal website.
 I wanted to challenge myself to see if I could do it with the same set of features as some of the paid solutions out there and for free.
 Here are the results."
 categories: ["Development", "Tutorial"]